 ‘Per my last email’ is basically the ‘bless your heart’ of the office world.
 Whether you intend for it to read this way or not, the recipient can interpret that you’re making a subtle dig that they aren’t paying attention.

-As someone who has answered an alias for companies, I can say that even in 2018, it’s incredible how many people assume a person representing a high-power institution is a man (or a group of men).
+As someone who has answered an alias for companies, I can say that even now, it’s incredible how many people assume a person representing a high-power institution is a man (or a group of men).

-Unless the person you need to reach has WIFI access but not phone reception, I recommend speaking in person or on the phone if you need to reach someone extremely quickly.
+Unless the person you need to reach has WIFI access but not phone reception, I recommend speaking on Zoom or on the phone if you need to reach someone extremely quickly.
 If email is the primary mode of communication where you are, use the word urgent sparingly and correctly.

 A little gratitude goes a long way.
 After someone has fulfilled a request for you, no matter how small, those two words can a long way.
 People remember who appreciates them, and in my experience are more likely to respond quickly to future requests.